KPMP/garden-data/IMC-ome-tif-conversion/README.md

 Currently this takes in two files.
 1. txt file with the channel names and the like
 2. tif file from IMC

- There is a directory variable that should be modified to point at the direcotry where the .txt and .tif files are located
+To run this script, copy the path of your directory and pass it to the script as a parameter

-`python3 tiff-to-ome-tiff.py -d /path/to/directory`
+`python3 tiff-to-ome-tiff.py -d /path/to/Sample1`